 - April 2019: Upgraded the headlight bulbs to HID Xenon for the low beams and LED bulbs for the high beams.
 They’re both at the 6000k level and it really helps and the low beams don’t blind oncoming drivers.
 However, the LED high beams have an awesome range.
 In the near future, I also plan on switching over the fog/driving lights to yellow LEDs to help more in fog.

 - June 2019: Installed a trailer hitch receiver & wiring converter.

-- Planned for this year are new rear mufflers which will necessitate to modification of the rear bumper lip.
+- include new rear mufflers which will necessitate to modification of the rear bumper lip.
 Single oval style tips are part of the new mufflers and I want to try to make them look as factory as possible.

-I’m really looking forward to July 1st, 2020 when I can remove the front license plate.
+- Removing the front license plate on July 1st, 2020.
 Ohio finally passed a law allowing it in early April 2019.
-Yay!